 Developing Extended Learning Opportunities in Collaboration with Enosburg Falls High School.

 To make Extended Learning Opportunities as rich and meaningful an experience as possible, the support and dedication of Cooperating Teachers and Community Mentors is essential.
 School personnel and Community Mentors can open up a new world of opportunity to students, providing them with the chance to apply their skills and knowledge to real world settings.
 Often acting as activators of learning, mentors, and guides, teachers and Community Mentors provide students with the 21st Century Skills that are so critical to preparing them for today’s workforce and postsecondary education.
-Without the commitment of many educators, businesses, non-profit organizations and community members across Vermont, Extended Learning Opportunities would not be possible.

 Five key components of an ELO